 Known also as St. Patrick’s Thursday, this day celebrates all things Irish on and off the tracks, and you can feel a very special cheer in the air.
 Oftentimes, Irish racing fans appear on the rafts in green and gold attire to support the Irish spirit.

-Cheltenham Thursday Races (Full List)
+Cheltenham Thursday Races & Runners

 The following are the races that will be conducted on Thursday, 12 March.
+Below you can find Cheltenham Day 3 runners for all the racess.

 Ryanair Mares’ Novices’ Hurdle